EvolvingLMMs-Lab/lean-runner/docs/server/api.md

 | `result` | `object` | Contains detailed results based on the `config` options. |
 | `error_message`| `string` | An error message if the `status` is `error`. |

+## Memory Limits

+The server supports memory limits for Lean processes to prevent excessive resource consumption.
+When a process exceeds the memory limit:

+1. The process is automatically terminated by the operating system
+2. The server returns a specific error response with `status: "memory_limit_exceeded"`
+3. The `return_code` will be `-9` (SIGKILL signal)

 ## Error Handling

 API errors are returned in a consistent JSON format.